 If they choose a “zoom” card, they get to steal everyone’s cards.
 Once all the cards have been chosen, the player with the biggest pile wins.

 Sight Word Bingo is another way for children to review their sight words.
-Bingo cards made for dry erase markers can be reused but paper and pencil also works.
+Bingo cards made for dry-erase markers can be reused but paper and pencil also work.

 Each player needs a bingo card that has a different sight word in each box.
 You also need a deck of flashcards with each word written on a card.